mrityunjay-t/infytel-microservice-4-ribbon/README.md

 Example for CustomerMS in this project:
 A POST request to: http://localhost:8200/actuator/refresh

-Ribbon Application: We will be using ribbon for FriendFamilyMS on port 8300 and 8301 for load balancing with Eureka.
+Ribbon Application: We will be using ribbon for FriendFamilyMS on port 8300 and 8301 for load balancing WITHOUT Eureka.

 We have four microservices CallDetailsMS, CustomerMS, FriendsFamilyMS and PlanMS.